 If you purchase via the links I may earn a small commission.

 As an Amazon Associate, I earn from qualifying purchases.

 The classic pineapple upside down cake is turned into creamy fudge in this sweet treat recipe.
 The fudge is so quick and simple to make – the hardest part is waiting the the couple of hours it takes for it to set!

-When I go on vacation to the USA, I always stock up on my favourite American food products and ingredients, so you’ll find them used in some of the recipes on The Purple Pumpkin Blog.
-However, we can buy a lot of American ingredients online these days, and in supermarkets (check the World Foods aisle in the supermarket, or online; the price is often really high.
-When I use American ingredients in recipes that I share there, I always aim to suggest British alternatives, or include links to where you can buy them in the UK.
+When I go on vacation to the USA, I like to stock up on my favourite American food products and ingredients, so you’ll find them used in some of the recipes on The Purple Pumpkin Blog.
+However, we can buy a lot of American ingredients online these days, and in supermarkets (check the World Foods aisle!) which is awesome!
+(Although sometimes the price can be on the high side…) When I use American ingredients in recipes that I share on my blog, I always aim to suggest British alternatives or include Amazon affiliate links to where you can buy them online.